Dear Mr. President,

 I don't want this to be a political blog.
 There are plenty of other sites for that.
 But we now face a national crisis of such serious proportions that it dwarfs other issues, such as global warming, health care, and middle-east peace.
 It now threatens the very fabric of our society, and directly affects every citizen.
 And I can remain silent no longer.

 It's still September, and every store near me ALREADY HAS THEIR CHRISTMAS DECORATIONS UP!

 I have nothing against the holidays, Mr. President.
 Peace on Earth and all that stuff.
 But moving them up as if they were being held in another time-zone or alternate universe is getting out-of-hand.
 As far as I know, Christmas hasn't budged in my lifetime.
 And treating every day like it was Christmas (like the stores seem to want me to do) is not helping.

 The well-respected Nick documentary program, The Fairly Oddparents, has carefully researched what would happen if Christmas were held every day (Episode 107, air date 12-12-01 I have kids, OKAY!).
 Their conclusion?
 It would be catastrophic.

 There also seems to be a degree of unintentional discrimination.
-For example, Hanukkah starts almost a week before Christmas this year, but I don't see Hanukkah decorations going up 1 week before the Christmas ones.
+For example, Hanukkah starts more than 3 weeks before Christmas this year, but I didn't see Hanukkah decorations going up 3 weeks before the Christmas ones.
 In fact, I haven't seen any at all yet.
 Or Kwanzaa stuff.
 Or Festivus.
 Or New Year's.